CodePushGo/website/src/content/blog/en/how-to-schedule-ota-updates-for-capacitor-apps.md

 -   **Rollback Protection**: Set up automated error tracking to enable quick rollbacks if needed [\[1\]](https://capgo.app/).

 Since 2022, the landscape of OTA update solutions has grown significantly.
 For instance, CodePushGo has managed over 23.5 million updates across 750 production apps [\[1\]](https://capgo.app/).
-When combined with CI/CD integration and real-time analytics, these practices provide a solid OTA update strategy for your Capacitor app workflow.
+When combined with CI/CD integration and real-time analytics, these practices provide a solid OTA update strategy for your React Native app workflow.